saboit/federated-modules-sandbox/README.md

-## Federated modules sandbox for personal playing around new features
+## Federated modules sandbox for playing around new webpack features

-[] try to combine different FE libraries and frameworks (solve loaders errors)